A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

+\paragraph{\textbf{Fully Decentralized Learning}} As illustrated in Figure \ref{fig:DL}, in fully decentralized learning, experiences are collected individually by each agent, and they undergo independent training processes.
+Recent works in this category often employ actor-critic based methods for each agent \cite{Malysheva2018MAGNet,Kilinc2018Noisy,Kim2019MessageDropout,Agarwal2020AEG,Chu2020NeurComm,Qu2020IP,Xue2021RMACRL}.
+Specifically, decentralized learning has gained much attention in \emph{learning tasks with emergent language}, as it most closely resembles language learning in nature \cite{Social2019Jaques,Biases2019Eccles,Autoencoders2021Lin}.

-\paragraph{\textbf{CTDE}} In CTDE, the experiences from all agents are available for optimization.
-Gradients calculated from all experiences are used to guide the learning of local policies, which enables decentralized execution (in the environment).
-Moreover, parameter sharing \cite{Foerster2016Comm} is essential to improve data efficiency, where one set of parameters (i.e., a Q-function or a policy) is shared across agents instead of learning in different processes.
-Despite this, agents are still able to show various behaviours as they are most likely to receive different observations at each time step.
-Based on these findings, we further differentiate recent works into the following subgroups.
+\paragraph{\textbf{Centralized Training and Decentralized Execution}} In CTDE approaches, the experiences of all agents are collectively used for optimization.
+Gradients derived from the joint experiences of agents guide the learning of local policies.
+However, once training is complete, only the policies are needed and gradients can be discarded, facilitating decentralized execution.
+When agents are assumed to be homogeneous, meaning they have identical sensory inputs, actuators, and model structures, they can share parameters.
+Parameters sharing reduces the overall number of parameters, potentially enhancing learning efficiency compared to training in separate processes.
+Despite sharing parameters, agents can still exhibit distinct behaviors because they are likely to receive different observations at the same time step.
+Based on these considerations, recent works in this field can be further divided into the following subcategories.

-\begin{itemize}[leftmargin=*] \item \textbf{Individual (Policy) Parameters}.
-In this case, local policies have separate sets of parameters, while a central unit will collect all experiences to provide global information and guidance such as gradients, as shown in Figure \ref{fig:CTDEIP}.
-We can use policy gradient algorithm (e.g., with REINFORCE) \cite{Kong2017MSMARL}, or actor-critic based methods to train the whole system. \cite{Kim2019SchedNet,Wang2020IMAC,Mao2020GatedACML,Yun2021GAXNet}.
+\begin{itemize}[leftmargin=*] \item \textbf{Independent Policies}.
+In this category, each local policy is trained with its own set of learning parameters.
+A central unit collects experiences from all agents to provide global information and guidance, such as gradients, as depicted in Figure \ref{fig:CTDEIP}.
+The training of the entire system can employ policy gradient algorithms (e.g., using REINFORCE) \cite{Kong2017MSMARL}, or actor-critic methods \cite{Kim2019SchedNet,Wang2020IMAC,Mao2020GatedACML,Yun2021GAXNet,Discrete2021Tucker}.